Skip to content

 It’s also worth noting that this list only contains consumer-grade air quality monitors that are < $300.
 While there are many more professional-grade monitors out there, these aren’t in the same market segment as the monitors on this list.
 Thankfully, we’ve seen many fantastic, low-cost monitors emerge over the past few years.
 Even better, many of these low-cost monitors perform very well and accurately.

 While $15 monitors such as the IKEA Vindriktning aren’t yet monitors that I can recommend, it’s fantastic to see air quality monitoring becoming increasingly accessible.
 You’ll need to pay at least $50 to get an accurate monitor, but just a few years ago, you needed to pay at least a couple hundred.
-In a few years, I hope this price drops even further so that everyone has access to the tools needed to make decisions regarding air quality.
+In a few years, I hope this price drops even further so that everyone can access the tools needed to make decisions regarding air quality.
 With that said, let’s jump right in!

 This post contains affiliate links.
 For more information, please refer to my affiliate disclaimer